bkapsalis/codelab-ai-genkit-rag/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the Next.js app.

 You can start editing the app by modifying `genkit-functions/src/lib/itineraryFlow.ts`, `src/app/gemini/page.tsx`.
 The page auto-updates as you edit the file.

+Test - confirming repository is updating when committed and pushed.